 The Village at Mayo Clinic

-The Village at Mayo Clinic is a low-cost, extended-stay lodging option for transplant and cancer patients receiving treatment at Mayo Clinic's campus in Arizona.
+The Village at Mayo Clinic is a low-cost, extended-stay lodging option for out-of-town patients receiving treatment at Mayo Clinic's campus in Arizona.
 The Village at Mayo Clinic is conveniently located on the Phoenix campus of Mayo Clinic, allowing you easy and timely access to your appointments at Mayo Clinic Hospital and the Mayo Clinic Specialty Building.

-The Village at Mayo Clinic features five Southwestern style "casitas," three for transplant patients and two for cancer patients.
+The Village at Mayo Clinic features five Southwestern style casitas, three for patients undergoing transplant and two for patients receiving cancer treatment.
 Each casita in the Village is approximately 4,900 square feet and has six bedrooms and six bathrooms to house patients and their caregivers.

 The Help in Healing home has recently expanded its mission: While transplant patients, including bone marrow transplant, remain the first priority in terms of patient housing, if rooms become available in any of the three transplant casitas, they will be offered to other out-of-town patients who have had a complex surgery or treatment at Mayo Clinic and require a healing environment.